 COLOR FOR THE DAY

-As mentioned above, and based on the Khmer culture, Khmer society has an established rule and formula of kicking the skirt, and the basis of the practice of Khmer people at all levels.
+As mentioned above, and based on the Khmer culture, Khmer society has an established rule and formula of kicking the skirt, and the basis of the practice of Khmer people at all levels you will find out What is your favorite color?
 For this reason, we find that the traditional clothing worn by Khmer men and women in ceremonies is different and each color was worn for each day of the week i.e. there are seven color of clothes that Cambodian people are dressing in the single day such as:

 - SUNDAY: Wear RED color